Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.2.1 =
+= 8.2.1.1 =
-* Improved abandoned cart deletion and bulk action security
+* Fixed issue with abandoned cart deletion and bulk action due to recent security update

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).